hydraulic-institute/edb/source/06_section-VI/04_pump-principles.md

 where:

-- Q’ = discharge per eye, <units us = "in feet cubed per second" metric = "in meters cubed per second"/>
+- Q’ = discharge per eye, <units us = "in cubic feet per second" metric = "in cubic meters per second"/>
 - H’ = head of first stage in <units us = "feet" metric = "meters"/>
 - n = rotational speed, in revolutions per minute
 - g = gravitational acceleration, <units us = "in feet per second squared" metric = "in meters per second squared "/>
 - ω = angular velocity, in radians per second
-- y’ = specific energy, <units us = "in British thermal unit per pound mass" metric = "in joule per kilogram"/>
+- y’ = specific energy, <units us = "in British thermal unit per pound mass" metric = "in kilojoules per kilogram"/>

+Type number derived using the stated metric units, multiplied by a factor of 11.19, is equal to the type number derived using the stated (US) units.

 ## Suction Specific Speed